[HISTORY: Adopted by the Mayor and Council of the Borough of Westwood 7-16-2019 by Ord. No. 19-9. Amendments noted where applicable.]

 Elevation, in relation to mean sea level, to which any structure has been floodproofed.

 Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in § 175-17B; and

 Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.

-The Governing Body shall annually appoint a certified Floodplain Manager by resolution to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.
+The Floodplain Manager is hereby appointed to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.

 Duties of the Floodplain Manager shall include, but not be limited to: